mtgjson/mtgjson-website/CONTRIBUTING.md

 ## The Vuex Store

 We use Vuex to fetch data from MTGJSON API's in order to fill our application data.
 However, we only do this during the first render so the application and API remains as performant as possible.

-## enhanceApp.js

-Because Vue backs this entire application we can inject some helpers in to Vue to be accessed in our components.

 ## Testing